Skip to main content

 Minimum width

-While most Dynatrace users view the product on desktop screens, your app also has to work on smaller screens, offering the same features and functionalities.
-The minimum viewport width we're targeting is 320px, which complies with WCAG 2.1 requirements.
-Depending on your app's target audience and complexity, consider optimizing your app for tablet and mobile users.
+While Dynatrace is mainly used on desktop screens, your app also has to work on smaller screens, offering the same features and functionalities.
+The minimum viewport width we target is 320px, which complies with WCAG 2.1 requirements.
+Depending on your app's complexity and target audience, consider optimizing it for tablet and mobile users.

 Centered versus full-width layouts

-Both centered and full-width layouts can be effective in different situations.
+Both centered and full-width layouts are effective in different situations.
 The right choice will depend on the specific needs of your app.

 Centered layouts

-Centered layouts restrict the width of the main content and center it on the page, allowing users to focus on the content.
-Use this type of layout when your app has a lot of content to read, such as text-heavy articles or documentation.
+Centered layouts restrict the width of the main content and center it on the page.
+Use the centered layout if your app has lots of reading content, such as text-heavy articles or documentation.

-When going for a centered layout, we recommend restricting the main content to 960px, which corresponds with our breakpoint token for the maximum width of tablet screens.
+When using the centered layout, restrict the main content to 960px, which corresponds with our breakpoint token for the maximum width of tablet screens.

 Full-width layouts

-Full-width layouts don't restrict the width of the main content, allowing users to see as much data as possible at a glance.
-Use this type of layout in data-heavy apps where the primary focus is displaying large amounts of data.
+Full-width layouts don't restrict the width of the main content.
+Use the full-width layout for data-heavy apps where the primary focus is displaying large amounts of data.

-A clear visual hierarchy in your app helps users to understand the relationship between user interface elements and how content is logically structured.
-Additionally, it helps guide users' focus on what's essential and scan information.
+A clear visual hierarchy helps users understand the relationships between user interface elements and how content is logically structured.
+Additionally, it helps users scan information and focus on what's essential.

 Base